KrishnaPisupati05/reusable-workflow-staticapp/README.md

-# Reusable Static Web App Deployment Workflow (Summary)
+# Reusable Static Web App Deployment Workflow

 A lightweight reusable GitHub Actions workflow for deploying an Azure Static Web App (Basic plan) to TEST or PROD, with a two-step safeguard for Production.